rcd-dpeng/skillBuildingSheet5/pidev/ShutdownModule/README.md

 There is a script located in the RaspberryPiCommon/Scripts named install-power-shutdown.sh.

 Run this script with sudo.
 This will install all of the necessary dependencies, however the Pi needs to be rebooted in order for these changes to take effect.
+* Please note that you may receive an error stating "", don't worry about this continue with the installation.
-Please note that upon running the script for the first time it will create a file named "part_1_complete.txt" please do not remove this file the script will remove it upon the second run of the script.
-Additionally you may receive an error stating "", don't worry about this continue with the installation.
+* Additionally note that upon running the script for the first time it will create a file named "part_1_complete.txt" please do not remove this file.
+The script will remove the file upon the second run of the script.

 Upon reboot you need to re-run this script.
-This will now make and install the power_shutdown into the linux kernel.
+This will now make and install the power_shutdown module into the linux kernel.

+After running the install script the second time and rebooted the installation process is complete.

 ## Test that power_shutdown functions properly
+It is important to understand that testing this module includes removing power to the Pi while the os is still mounted.
+If the power_shutdown module didn't install correctly your os may become corrupt due to a power loss event.

+Please backup all important files before testing.

- 0. Cut power to the Pi
+ 0. Cut power to the Pi and RPMIB
- 1. The Red power LED (LED1) on the RPiMIB stays illuminated after the RPiMIB looses power
+ 1. Verify the Red power LED (LED1) on the RPiMIB stays illuminated after the RPiMIB  and Pi looses power
- 2. The Green status LED on the RPi next to the red power LED flickers for a few seconds after power is turned off
+ 2. Verify the Green status LED on the RPi next to the red power LED flickers for a few seconds after power is turned off
- 3. Then about 8 seconds after the Green status LED on the RPi goes off the red power LED turn off
+ 3. Verify after about 8 seconds after the Green status LED on the RPi goes off the red power LED turn off
- 4. Then about 30 seconds after removing power from the RPiMIB the Red power LED (LED1) on the RPiMIB goes off.
+ 4. Verify after about 30 seconds after removing power from the RPiMIB the Red power LED (LED1) on the RPiMIB goes off.

+If all of these steps executed successfully the power_shutdown module was installed and is working correctly.

+## Troubleshooting
+In the event of a bug/install script isn't working correctly read through install-power-shutdown.sh and manually run all commands as root.
+This [StackExchange post](https://raspberrypi.stackexchange.com/questions/39845/how-compile-a-loadable-kernel-module-without-recompiling-kernel) inspired the majority of the install script.